eugeneveldt/Gradient-Mechanics-Open-Research-Repository/README.md

 ## Introduction

-**Gradient Theory** is the comprehensive universal calculus founded upon the doctrine of **Derivable Necessity**.
+**Gradient Mechanics** is the comprehensive universal calculus founded upon the doctrine of **Derivable Necessity**.
 It functions as the mathematical first derivative of the Gradientology ontology (), translating the static axioms of "Being" into the kinetic laws of "Doing."

-While Gradientology establishes the *Equation of State* (), Gradient Theory derives the **Equation of Kinetics**:
+While Gradientology establishes the *Equation of State* (), Gradient Mechanics derives the **Equation of Kinetics**:

 This repository serves as the central operational hub for the framework's **16 Foundational Papers**, the **Three Laws of Gradient Dynamics**, and the **Relational Multi-Scale Protocol (R-MEP)** used to validate scalar invariance across cosmic, geologic, biological, and noetic systems.